Shareen-14/Chat-Messenger/README.md

 # Chat-Messenger
  Technology: Java Programming.
- Description: The project consists of java socket programming.
+ Description: The project uses java socket programming.
 It is a CUI based project which establishes Client-Server connection.